tediousjs/node-mssql/README.md

 **IMPORTANT**: Always indicate whether the column is nullable or not!

 **TIP**: If you set `table.create` to `true`, module will check if the table exists before it start sending data.
 If it doesn't, it will automatically create it.
+You can specify primary key columns by setting `primary: true` to column's options.
+Primary key constraint on multiple columns is supported.

 **TIP**: You can also create Table variable from any recordset with `recordset.toTable()`.